smuellerDD/leancrypto/README.md

 3. the leancrypto library is provided with `leancrypto.ko`

-Note, the compiled test kernel module of `leancrypto_test.ko` is only provided for regression testing and is not required for production use.
-Insert the kernel module and check `dmesg` for the results.
-Unload the kernel module afterwards.
+Note, the compiled test kernel modules are only provided for regression testing and are not required for production use.
+Insert the kernel modules and check `dmesg` for the results.
+Unload the kernel modules afterwards.

 The API specified by the header files installed as part of the `meson install -C build` command for the user space library is applicable to